anywhichway/dot-async-data/index.md

 Note: To implete `avgAllIf`, your test function should return `true` for undefined and you should not provide a default value for undefined.

-$max - max numeric items in an array
+$max - max of numeric items in an array

 ```javascript
 10 === await asyncDataObject.children[$max](); // true
 10 === await asyncDataObject.children.$max; // true
 ```

-$min - min numeric items in an array
+$min - min of numeric items in an array

 ```javascript
 5 === await asyncDataObject.children[$min](); // true
 5 === await asyncDataObject.children.$min; // true
 ```

-$sum - sum numeric items in an array
+$sum - sum of numeric items in an array

 ```javascript
 15 === await asyncDataObject.children[$sum](); // true
 15 === await asyncDataObject.children.$sum; // true
 ```

-$product - multiply numeric items in an array
+$product - product of numeric items in an array

 ```javascript
 50 === await asyncDataObject.children[$product](); // true
 50 === await asyncDataObject.children.$product; // true
 ```

-$values - just returns the values in the array resolved if they are database keys
+$values - just returns the values in the array which are resolved if they are database keys

 ```javascript
 deepEqual(